360NENZ/tamilpp25-Grasscutter_Resources/README.md

 > NOTICE - BinOuput is not Updated to 2.8.0 Version, So there might be issues with 2.8 Contents

 - ExcelBinOutput
-- BinOutput [2.7.0 BINOUTPUT With "Handmade" Heizo Embryo]
+- BinOutput [2.7.0 BINOUTPUT] - Heizo Embryo & Scene9
 - Scripts
 - Readable
 - Subtitle
 - TextMap

 ## Known Issue
-1. Error will be thrown after generating Handbook related to Quest
+1. An error will be thrown after generating the Handbook related to Quest.
-2. Some Unusual Behavior might be founded with Heizo Attacks or smth
+2. Some unusual behaviour might be founded with Heizo Attacks or something.

 ## Credits